-Your initial certification is valid indefinitely; however, you do still need to enroll in ABIM’s MOC program by April 30, 2014 to be reported as “Meeting MOC Requirements”.
-If you choose not to enroll or miss any of the MOC requirements, you will be reported as “Certified, Not Meeting MOC Requirements.”
+Your initial certification is valid indefinitely; however, you do still need to enroll in ABIM’s MOC program to be reported as “Participating in MOC”.
+If you choose not to enroll or miss any of the MOC requirements, you will be reported as “Certified, Not Participating in MOC.”

 Board certified after 1990 (before 2014)

 You will continue to be certified until your current certification expires.
-To be reported as “Certified, Meeting MOC Requirements,” you will need to enroll in ABIM’s MOC program by April 30, 2014 and complete at least one ABIM-approved activity to earn points by December 31, 2015.
-Once your current certification expires, you will only be eligible to renew your certification if you are enrolled in MOC and “Meeting MOC Requirements”.
+To be reported as “Certified, Participating in MOC,” you will need to enroll in ABIM’s MOC program and complete at least one ABIM-approved activity to earn points by December 31, 2015.
+Once your current certification expires, you will only be eligible to renew your certification if you are enrolled in MOC and “Participating in MOC”.

 Newly certified (2014 and after)